Heads up: This post contains mentions of sexual abuse. Reader discretion is advised.

 Their brothers, Seth and William, had been rescued earlier that day and it was a race against time for police to find the Coltharp girls, who likely wouldn’t have survived the freezing temperature of the night concealed inside of the blue 50 gallon water tank they were being held in.
 They were found five miles away from their brothers and liberated from the compound in the cover of darkness.
 The girls were shivering in the cold with empty stomachs, but appeared to be seemingly unharmed.

 Dinah and Hattie, along with their two brothers, were suspected to have been kidnapped three months earlier by their father, 33 year old John Coltharp, who was a doomsday prepper and member of a Polygamist cult called “the Knights of The Crystal Blade”.
-John kidnapped his own children from Provo, Utah, and drove them almost 200 miles to Lund, Idaho with the intention of handing them over to the self-proclaimed prophet and leader of the KOTCB, 34 year old Samuel Shaffer.
+John kidnapped his own children from Provo, Utah, and drove them almost 200 miles to Lund, Utah with the intention of handing them over to the self-proclaimed prophet and leader of the KOTCB, 34 year old Samuel Shaffer.

 Coltharp’s parents were also found staying at the compound.